 © 2021 by Rabbi Dr. Zvi Aviner

-We started our journey with the notion that Noah’s THIRD Commandment, BLOODSHED, was first given to Adam in Eden, as a part of Adam’s Six Commandments.
-Since no one could kill in Eden, which was protected by the Tree of Life, the Commandment of BLOODSHED was theoretical (at the levels of Chochma and Binah, as we’ve seen.)
+We started our journey with the notion that Noah’s THIRD Commandment, BLOODSHED, was given to Adam in Eden, as a part of Adam’s Six Commandments.
+However, since no one could kill in Eden, where life was protected by the Tree of Life, the Commandment of BLOODSHED had no meaning lest Adam and Eve would be driven out to live on Earth.

 Let’s read now the text.